 Correlation

-Summary & Strengths and Weaknesses of the strategy
+Summary & Strengths and Weaknesses

 Strengths of the Strategy

-High signal accuracy (over 76% profitable)
+High signal accuracy

 Simple and effective entry and exit logic

-The strategy performs well even in declining markets
+The strategy performs well even in declining markets.

 Weaknesses of the Strategy

-There are instances of larger individual losses (the average loss is greater than the average gain), which, however are usually quickly compensated by the strategy's high win rate.
+There are instances of larger individual losses (the average loss is greater than the average gain), which, however, are usually quickly compensated by the strategy's high win rate.

 Summary